lappsgrid-services/ServiceValidator/docs/components/splitters/Readme.md

 Note how the item in the tool menu for the Vassar sentence splitter is out of sync with the tool config and that the same is the case for the gate splitter.
 No idea what the problem is, in both cases the xml file has the right version in its name.

 And here is the table.
-Services marked with ** do not need to be checked because we will check those from http://galaxy.lappsgrid.org/.
+Services marked with ** do not need to be checked because those were also accessed http://galaxy.lappsgrid.org/.

 service name                          | server   | service identifier
 --------------------------------------|----------|-------------------